universitymarr/universitymarr/README.md

 Each repo has a ***table*** in which all the information that may be useful is marked.

-To help enrich the repo or to become an administrator, write me on
+To help enrich repositories or to become an administrator, write me on

 <a href="https://twitter.com/svevapepe"><img src="https://img.icons8.com/fluency/48/000000/twitter-circled.png"></a>
 <a href="https://www.linkedin.com/in/sveva-pepe-ba9945123/"><img src="https://img.icons8.com/fluency/48/000000/linkedin-circled.png"></a>